Family Safari Holidays

 The AfriCat sanctuary at Okonjima Nature Reserve is a firm family favourite

-Namibia is also one of the least densely populated places on earth so there is masses of scope for getting out into the wilderness, sleeping under the stars, or in remote lodges with nothing around.
+Namibia is also one of the least densely populated places on Earth, so there is masses of scope for getting out into the wilderness, sleeping under the stars, or in remote lodges with nothing around.

-Our Highlights of Namibia -2 Weeks includes, as the name suggests, all of the main sights including ample time in Etosha.
+Our Highlights of Namibia -2 Weeks includes, as the name suggests, all of the main sights and includes ample time in Etosha.
 Our Highlights of Namibia – 3 Weeks includes even more wildlife viewing.
 As ever, both itineraries can be tweaked to create the perfect safari holiday for your family.
 For more ideas on child-friendly activities check out Namibia with Kids.

 Note that accommodation in Namibia, particularly around Etosha, fills up many months in advance (often more than a year).
 It’s therefore imperative that you start to plan any trip to Namibia a long way in advance.